 29. Discover the hidden Begijnhof

 Also, close to the main shopping street of Amsterdam is the Begijnhof.
-This is a small enclosed space with some historica buildings surrounding it.
+This is a small enclosed space with some historical buildings surrounding it.
 To enter you go through a wooden door.

-The Begijnhof dates to the 14th century, which is why the Begijnhof is 1 metre below the rest of Amsterdam.
-Another interesting fact about the begijnhof is that there are only female residents!
+The Begijnhof dates to the 14th century, which is why the Begijnhof is 1 meter below the rest of Amsterdam.
+Another interesting fact about the Begijnhof is that there are only female residents!

 30. Eat Dutch pancakes

 When you go to Amsterdam you have to try some Dutch pancakes.
-These are flat, thin and large pancakes that you can top with various ingredients.
-You can choose both sweet and savoury options and they are very delicious.
-I recommend you eat one in one of the pancake restauratns in Amsterdam!
+These are flat, thin, and large pancakes that you can top with various ingredients.
+You can choose both sweet and savory options and they are very delicious.
+I recommend you eat one in one of the pancake restaurants in Amsterdam!

 31. Relax at Vondelpark

-The Vondelpark is a large urban park in the centre of Amsterdam, near Leidseplein.
+The Vondelpark is a large urban park in the center of Amsterdam, near Leidseplein.
 This is a very popular spot with the locals.